Oliver Friggieri: Career

 Friggieri supported the Maltese-language press, publishing articles in L-Orizzont and In-Nazzjon.
 Besides contributing to these and other local periodicals, Friggieri wrote novels and short stories.
 Many of these works are of special interest to philosophy, featuring pathos and philosophical reflections.
 His fiction and poetry were influenced by existentialism.
-His 1986 novel Fil-Parlament Ma Jikbrux Fjuri was highly controversial when published due to its unvarnished portrayal of political tribalism in Malta.
+His 1986 novel Fil-Parlament Ma Jikbrux Fjuri, which was also adapted for the stage in 1987, was highly controversial when published due to its unvarnished portrayal of political tribalism in Malta.
 He also penned a tribute to Karin Grech and Raymond Caruana, casualties of Maltese political violence in the 1980s.

 Friggieri was part of the committee that translated EU legal texts into Maltese.
 In 2008, Friggieri published an autobiography, Fjuri li ma Jinxfux (Flowers Which Never Wither), spanning the years 1955–1990.
 In addition to his own writings, he translated works from English, Italian, and Latin into Maltese.

 Friggieri received the Ġieħ l-Akkademja tal-Malti gold medal in 2016 and won Malta's National Book Prize several times.
 Prime Minister Joseph Muscat appointed him as Chair of the Foundation for National Festivities in 2013.

+Friggieri died on 21 November 2020.